hisr2024/MindVibe/IMPLEMENTATION_COMPLETE.md

 Successfully implemented a complete AI-powered chatbot feature for MindVibe that provides mental health guidance based on Bhagavad Gita teachings, presented in a completely secular, universally applicable way.

+> **Canonical summary:** This document is the current, authoritative implementation summary.
+Superseded summaries have been archived under `archive/legacy_summaries/`.

 ## Problem Statement Requirements - Compliance Check

 ### ✅ 1.
 Utilize authentic Bhagavad Gita verses in Sanskrit, Hindi, and English translations